 It must be understood that there is a difference between the dosage of Benadryl pills and liquid Benadryl and therefore a consultation must be had with the veterinarian for the appropriate dosage to be administered.
 Pet owners can easily increase the ease and the accuracy of the administration by using a syringe, which will prove effective.

-Can I Give Any Type of Benadryl To My Dog?
+Can I Give Any Form of Benadryl To My Dog?

 The dosage of pills, capsules, and liquids is different and therefore making assumptions about how much can be administered will be an error, which should be avoided by dog owners.
 The consequences of an overdose can be disastrous while a consultation with the veterinarian can keep both the dog and the pet owner on safe ground.